Memo says California governor will order all beaches closed

 Nearby Laguna Beach approved a limited reopening.
 Beaches across San Diego County reopened Monday, with a few exceptions.

 The governor’s order is sure to draw fire as pressure is building to ease restrictions and slowly reopen the state.

-Virus hospitalizations have been virtually flat for several weeks in California and the state has dodged the dreaded massive surge of patients experienced by New York and several other states.
+Six San Francisco Bay Area counties that imposed the first broad stay-at-home orders in California because of the coronavirus loosened them — slightly — for the first time Wednesday, joining a growing list of local governments that are cracking the door to a less-restrictive life.

+The announcement was part of a dizzying list of modified orders making it difficult to keep up with what is allowed and what is not.
+Tennis will be OK in Sacramento starting Friday, but not in San Francisco, where public health officials say it’s still not safe for people to share a ball.

+But she acknowledged there may be other health effects from forcing people to stay home, as well as the burgeoning unemployment the pandemic restrictions have caused.

+“I wish I could give you a set timeline for when this was going to end.
+My family asks me, my friends ask me — we don’t have a date,” she said, noting that there still is no vaccine, so “we are going to need to have protections in place for a very, very long time.”

 Dazio reported from Los Angeles.
+Associated Press writers Janie Har and Juliet Williams in San Francisco contributed reporting.